equalframework/equal-doc/docs/architecture-concepts/data-anonymization.md

 * **sensitive**: When set to `true`, the field is always anonymized (even if not listed among the fields).

-* **generate**: Specifies how the field's values should be generated when it is anonymized.
+* **generation**: Specifies how the field's values should be generated when it is anonymized.
 Must refer to a static method of the targeted entity (without parameters).

 A Model field can be anonymized automatically (without having to specify it in the `fields` option) by setting its sensitive option to true.